mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 So we've been talking about *sharded clusters* for a bit now.
 And you've heard at least a few times about this concept of *even distribution of data*.
 We know that a good *shard key* should contribute to how evenly *MongoDB* can distribute your data across the *shards in your cluster*.
 But how exactly does *MongoDB* perform that data distribution?
 Recall that with *sharding, MongoDB splits your sharded collections into chunks of data*.

-As you insert data into the collection, the number of chunks on any given shard will grow.

-The MongoDB balancer identifies which shards have too many chunks and automatically move chunks across shards in the sharded cluster in an attempt to achieve even data distribution.

-Currently, the balancer process runs on the primary member of the config server replica set.
+As you insert data into the *collection, the number of chunks on any given shard* will grow.
+The *MongoDB balancer* identifies which *shards* have too many *chunks* and automatically move *chunks across shards in the sharded cluster* in an attempt to achieve *even data distribution*.
+Currently, the *balancer process runs on the primary member of the config server replica set*.

-In prior versions the Mongo ES was responsible for running the balancer process.

-The balancer process checks the chunked distribution of data across the sharded cluster and looks for certain migration thresholds.
+In prior versions the *MongoS* was responsible for running the *balancer process.
+The balancer process* checks the *chunked distribution of data across the sharded cluster* and looks for certain migration thresholds.
 If it detects that there is an imbalance, it starts a balancer round.
 The balancer can migrate chunks in parallel.
 A given shard cannot participate in more than one migration at a time.

 So take the floor of n divided by 2, where n is the number of shards, and you have the number of chunks that can be migrated in a balancer round.